THE TRAGEDY OF THE THESSALONIKI JEWS

 Fast on the heels after the Jews of Salonica was now imprisoned within three overcrowded city quarters, the Germans designated the BARON HIRSCH QUARTER next to the railway station and the poorest among three, as a transit camp to expel the unfortunates ones to the Auschwitz death camp in Upper Silesia, Poland.
 As late as January 1943 Eichmann’s second hand received instructions to make Salonica ‘Judenfrei’ (free of Jews) in a span of two months.
-The mass deportations were put into action on March 13, 1943, and the very first transport left the city with Apr.
+The mass deportations were put into action on March 13, 1943, the day of the liquidation of the Krakow ghetto in Poland as well, and the very first transport left the city with Apr.
 2800 from 16 000 of the residents of the Baron Hirsch Quarter at that time.
 Five days later, the train would arrive at Auschwitz Birkenau and the great majority of these men, women, and children would be gassed to death upon the arrival.
 It would take another two weeks of the German methodicalness and another five trains to empty the Baron Hirsch quarter.
 One of these five trains was taken to Treblinka, not to Auschwitz.

 Close to 25 000 people were ‘evacuated’ within April 1943 and the vast majority of rest would be forced to leave the city in May.
 They were permitted to take supplies for three days and no more than 15 kilograms of the belongings in suitcases, that had to be signed.
 Shortly after the Jewish population was taken from their homes and the transit camp facilities, the locals among Christians and Muslims possessed the property seeking some valuables.
 With the last train left the Salonica in August, carrying the Jews had been previously assigned to hard works, up to 48 500 people were deported in total in order to execute the order of Adolf Eichmann and Heinrich Himmler.
 The preserved papers of the Greek railway still render the number of 46 061 people and the records of Auschwitz Birkenau give the figure of 48 774 of the Greek Jews, 37 386 of which were killed upon the arrival to the camp.